melanielaporte/CareLink-Companion/README.md

 <h1 align="center">CareLink Companion</h1>

-## Project Overview
-CareLink is a mobile app designed to support caregivers of individuals managing diabetes.
-The app combines task management, shared glucose monitoring, and stress reduction tools to create a seamless and collaborative caregiving experience.

 ## Goal
 To provide caregivers with the tools they need to manage care effectively while prioritizing their own well-being.